-In Fig.3b and 3c the $Ri{out} \leq 0.25$ field obtained for the two idealized orography simulations 372 is shown and compared to that obtained for the real orography simulation (Fig.3a).
-When an 373 isolated mountain is used (Fig.3c), despite the idealized simulation set-up, the model is able to 374 reproduce the occurrence of dynamical instabilities at higher levels in the atmosphere, but fails to 375 predict the true location of the observed instability region.
-Indeed, most of the turbulence reports indicate turbulence between 6 km and 7.5 km (Table 1) while, in this simulation, instabilities 377 take place in a thin layer between ≈ 9.3 km and 10 km.
-Furthermore, taking a closer look at the Ri{out} field reveals that no negative Ri{out} values exist, so no flow overturning due to wave 379 breaking is taking place in the simulation domain.
-However, when a mountain ridge with a few 380 peaks is used (Fig.3b) the instability region is wider and more pronounced, contains negative 381 Ri{out} values and, most importantly, resembles better the flow simulated using the real orography (Fig.3a).
-Flow instabilities occur at lower levels (≈ 4 km), between 7.5 km and 11.5 km (showing 383 a better agreement with the observations), and also at higher altitudes ($\approx 14.5 - 16.5$ km).
-384
+In Figs. 3b and 3c the $Ri{out} \le 0.25$ field obtained for the two idealized orography simulations is shown and compared to that obtained for the real orography simulation (Fig. 3a).
+When an isolated mountain is used (Fig. 3c), despite the idealized simulation setup, the model is able to reproduce the occurrence of dynamical instabilities at higher levels in the atmosphere but fails to predict the true location of the observed instability region.
+Indeed, most of the turbulence reports indicate turbulence between 6 and 7.5 km (Table 1) while, in this simulation, instabilities take place in a thin layer between $\approx 9.3$ and 10 km.
+Furthermore, taking a closer look at the Riout field reveals that no negative Riout values exist, so no flow overturning caused by wave breaking is taking place in the simulation domain.
+However, when a mountain ridge with a few peaks is used (Fig. 3b) the instability region is wider and more pronounced, contains negative Riout values and, most importantly, resembles better the flow simulated using the real orography (Fig. 3a).
+Flow instabilities occur at lower levels (~4 km), between 7.5 and 11.5 km (showing a better agreement with the observations), and also at higher altitudes $(\approx 14.5 - 16.5 \text{ km}).$

 We can conclude that there is overall a poor agreement between these idealized simulations and the PIREPs, but significant improvements are observed when an orography profile with a few peaks is considered.
-This is a consequence of the fact that, although we still retain some elements needed to generate mountain waves that may break in directional wind shear (namely: a stably stratified atmosphere, representative values of mountain height and width, and a wind direction that changes with height), the wave solution obviously depends on the Fourier transform of the terrain elevation $\hat{h}(k,l)$ (see equation (2)).
-Hence, the energy associated to each wave-number excited at the surface is closely linked to the shape and orientation of the mountain profile.
-Consequently, the wave spectrum excited by an axisymmetric mountain, or an idealized mountain range, and by the realistic orography are quite different and the interaction between wave-numbers and directional critical levels differs accordingly.
+This is a consequence of the fact that, although we still retain some elements needed to generate mountain waves that may break in directional wind shear (viz., a stably stratified atmosphere, representative values of mountain height and width, and a wind direction that changes with height), the wave solution obviously depends on the Fourier transform of the terrain elevation h(k, l) [see (2)].
+Hence, the energy associated with each wavenumber excited at the surface is closely linked to the shape and orientation of the mountain profile.
+Consequently, the wave spectrum excited by an axisymmetric mountain, or an idealized mountain range, and by the realistic orography are quite different and the interaction between wavenumbers and directional critical levels differs accordingly.